boltops-tools/terraspace-docs/_docs/config/boot.md

 1. **config/boot.rb**: Always runs.
 2. **config/boot/TS_ENV.rb**: Runs based on the env.
 IE: `TS_ENV=dev` => `config/boot/dev.rb`

 Both files are required and ran if they both exists.
-Since the `TS_ENV` one runs second, it'll override previously set values.
+Since the `TS_ENV` one runs second, it can be used to override previously set values.

 ## Example: Default TS_ENV